| Term |

 Alcools liquides |

-logging damage |
+Logging damage |

 General term comprising wounds resulting from cutting, breakage, or crushing of trees that resulted from the felling and the removal of trees designated for cutting.